3-D Secure is a technology to increase safety for credit card payments on the Internet for both dealers as well as for customers.

 In addition, 3-D Secure 2 provides exceptions to bypassing this authentication if certain conditions are met.
 In this way, additional data, such as device data, can be transmitted and used to decide whether authentication by means of 3-D Secure is required.
 Transactions that are subject to higher risk or that have to comply with more stringent specifications (such as PSD2) can also be assigned to the authentication process.

-For the simplest possible implementation, BS PAYONE provides a landing page, which determines the necessary device data of the browser and provides them to the ACS.
+For the simplest possible implementation, PAYONE provides a landing page, which determines the necessary device data of the browser and provides them to the ACS.
 As a result, no adjustments are required on the part of the dealer or the shop.

 How to improve shopper experience

 To achieve a better shopper experience and improve conversion rate by reducing input of 3-D secure credentials it's recommended to provide more data with each payment transaction - even if they are not mandatory yet, e.g.:

 - Shoppers IP-address: ip

 - Shoppers email-address: email

 - Shoppers billing address: lastname, firstname, company, addressaddition, street, zip, city